AndProx/AndProx/README.md

 - Cross compiles to `armeabi`, `armeabi-v7a`, `arm64-v8a`, `x86` and `x86_64`.
 Only really tested
   on ARM.

 - Many LF commands appear to work.
+Some devices need a Y cable and external power source for HF commands.
+See `COMPATIBILITY.md` for details.

 - LF graphs are not available yet.
 (Issue #1, Issue #2)

 - Scripting doesn't work properly, but most of the ground work is there.
 (Issue #3)

-- Most HF card functions don't work properly yet (likely to be a firmware issue).
-(Issue #4)

 - `hf mf hardnested` commands use a lot of memory.
 In the event of running out of memory, it will close the application without warning.